Hoekz/JS-TDD-201/Dates/module-dates.md

 We can then create a test in [our test file](/Dates/mockdate.test.js#L11-27) that illustrates how to mock a date.
 We can make calls to `mockDate.set` with a constructed `Date` to set the exact time and verify that when the date and day of week match, we get back the created reminder.

+### run the tests

+When we run the tests, we can actually add an extra layer of safety to avoid potential timezone issues.

+`NodeJS` uses the environment variable `TZ` to determine what timezone to create dates for, so we can simply use `env TZ=GMT npm run mockdate.test` to ensure our tests always run in the same timezone, regardless of if we are running on a personal machine, or on a build machine elsewhere.